 Visitors to the island can stop by the house where Cohen lived.
 Additionally, you can step inside the bars and restaurants that he once frequented.

 Knossos is a sprawling archaeological site that awaits close to Heraklion on the island of Crete.
-The sun bleached ruins that stand here are all that remain of the Bronze Age Minoan city of Knossos.
+The sun-bleached ruins that stand here are all that remains of the Bronze Age Minoan city of Knossos.

 Safe travels!
 Geia sou!
 Melissa xo